Local(ish) gravity theories in conformal superspace: The Classical Theory

 \section{The Classical Theory}

 Here I will show how to construct the most general action compatible with local symmetries in configuration space. \paragraph*{Basic structure of Riem.} In the present context, I will let $M$ denote a spatial, closed (i.e. compact without boundary) $3$-dimensional manifold.
 For the non-relativistic gravitational systems in consideration here, I will take configuration space to be the space Riem$(M)=:\mathcal{Q}$, of positive-definite sections of the symmetric covariant tensor bundle $C_+^\infty(T^*M\otimes_S T^*M)$ over $M$, which forms a subspace (a cone) of the Banach vector space $\mathbb{B}:=C^\infty(T^*M\otimes_S T^*M)$.\footnote{Here I have chosen the degree of differentiability to be infinity, i.e. smooth functions.
+I will need this assumption in order to prove the uniqueness of conformal symmetry; I need to consider functionals with an arbitrary number of derivatives in the metric.
 However, it is well-known that in this case the space of sections above will form instead an inverse limit Banach manifold (Hilbert, once we have introduced a complete metric) by the Sobolev construction.
 I will ignore these more technical obstructions here, assuming they do not interfere with what I would like to achieve.
 For more on these matters, see \cite{Gauge_riem, Ebin, FiMa77}.} This subspace has a one-parameter family of natural Riemannian structures, induced pointwise by the metric $g_{ab}$: \be (v, w)_g:=\int d^3 x\sqrt{g}\, G_\lambda^{abcd}v_{ab}w_{cd} \ee where $G_\lambda^{abcd}:=g^{ac}g^{bd}-\lambda g^{ab}g^{cd}$ (when acting on symmetric tensor fields, $v_{ab}=v_{(ab)}$ and so on), and $0\leq\lambda< 1/3$.
 These are called the DeWitt supermetrics (with DeWitt value $\lambda$), and they are often useful for explicit calculation, such as in the proof of slice theorems \cite{Ebin, FiMa77}.